 Kate Shelley’s bravery made her an instant heroine.
 She had stopped a train and somehow found the strength to lead a rescue party back to the two survivors of the wreck in Honey Creek.
 The State of Iowa presented her with a gold medal made by Tiffany & Co. in New York City and the schoolgirls of Dubuque presented her with another.
 Both medals, along with the lantern she carried on that fateful night, can be seen at the Boone County Historical Center in Boone.

 Located in a wooded valley five miles southwest of Boone and outside the town of Moingona, the Kate Shelley Memorial Park and Railroad Museum marks the site where Kate Shelley arrived on that evening.
 A period railroad depot, furnished as one would have looked during Kate Shelley’s life, and a diorama of Kate’s 1881 exploits are located at the park.
-A video about the Kate Shelley story may be viewed inside the depot.
 Hiking trails run through the park and lead to what remains of the Des Moines River Bridge.

-Due to needed the repairs the museum itself is currently closed.
-The site and the trails are open year around to the public.
+Due to needed repairs the museum itself is currently closed.
+The site itself and the trails are open year around to the public.